srahman9/Password-generator/README.md

   - Atleast one character type should be selected or no password will generate

 How to access password generator:
-  -Use the following website URL to access the password generator:
+  - Use the following website URL to access the password generator: https://srahman9.github.io/Password-generator/
-    https://srahman9.github.io/Password-generator/
-  -Use the following GitHub URL to access the password generator repo:
+  - Use the following GitHub URL to access the password generator repo: https://git@github.com:srahman9/Password-generator.git
-    https://git@github.com:srahman9/Password-generator.git